-Abies alba native to the north European mountainous regions is now cultivated in Switzerland, Poland, Germany, France, Russia and Canada.
+Silver Fir Abies alba is native to the north European mountainous regions and cultivated in Switzerland, Poland, Germany, France, Russia and Canada.
 Much of the essential oil available today comes from Canada.
 Oils that are distilled from the twigs and needles of various members of the coniferous families, Abies, Larix, Picea, Pinus and Tsuga are all commonly called fir needle oil, which is why one really does need to know the Latin name.
 That way you can be sure you are getting the species and oil that you want.

 Silver Fir has a fresh, clean aroma, softer than pine and blends well with basil, birch, black pepper, cajeput, cedarwood, eucalyptus, frankincense, ginger, lavender, lemon, myrtle, niaouli, patchouli, peppermint, pine, rosemary, rosewood, tea tree and thyme.